Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Introduction

 \section{Introduction}

-Medical imaging plays a central role in modern clinical practice and biomedical research, supporting diagnosis, treatment planning, and disease monitoring across a wide range of modalities.
-Advances in machine learning have enabled models that extract rich information from medical images for tasks such as segmentation, classification, and prognosis.
-However, growing evidence suggests that machine learning models may encode and exploit unintended correlations present in imaging data, leading to systematic performance disparities across demographic groups, with attributes such as race remaining identifiable even when clinically unrelated to the target task~\cite{Underdiagnosis_2021,larrazabal2020,biasinrad,esthercmrfairness,gichoya2022ai,esthercmrfairness}.
+Medical imaging is essential for clinical practice and biomedical research, supporting diagnosis, treatment planning, and disease monitoring.
+While machine learning has enabled powerful image-based models for tasks such as segmentation, classification, and prognosis, growing evidence suggests that these models can exploit unintended correlations in imaging data, leading to performance disparities across demographic groups and allowing attributes such as race to remain identifiable even when unrelated to the clinical task~\cite{Underdiagnosis_2021,larrazabal2020,biasinrad,esthercmrfairness,gichoya2022ai,esthercmrfairness}.
 Attempts to mitigate these effects through generic fairness interventions have proven insufficient, often degrading performance or failing under real-world distribution shifts~\cite{schrouff2023diagnosingfailuresfairnesstransfer}.
 These observations suggest that the demographic signal is not a superficial modelling artifact but reflects structured variation embedded within the data itself.

 Recent work has begun to investigate where this signal originates.
 For example, in cardiac MRI segmentation, demographic information has been shown to persist within learned representations despite controlled task settings~\cite{Lee_2025}.
 In chest X-ray classification, acquisition-related factors substantially contribute to the demographic signal and downstream performance disparities~\cite{lotter2024acquisition}.
-Collectively, these findings indicate that bias may emerge not only from population imbalance, but also from modality- and acquisition-specific characteristics that models implicitly exploit.
+Collectively, these findings indicate that bias may also emerge from modality and acquisition-specific characteristics that models implicitly exploit.

 This perspective is particularly relevant for brain MRI.
 Although demographic bias has been documented in MRI-based models~\cite{achara2025invisibleattributesvisiblebiases,biasmri2022,melba:2025:035:danaee}, its origins remain unclear.
 Brain MRI is intrinsically heterogeneous: image appearance is governed by interactions between sequence parameters (e.g., TR, TE), scanner hardware, and site-specific protocols.
 These acquisition-dependent factors systematically shape intensity distributions and tissue contrast, introducing variability sources that correlate with demographic attributes.
 As anatomical structure and acquisition-dependent contrast are entangled in raw images, conventional models cannot determine whether the demographic signal arises from biological variation, acquisition settings, or their interaction.